demisto/content/Packs/AzureLogAnalytics/Integrations/AzureLogAnalytics/README.md

 ### azure-log-analytics-get-saved-search-by-id

 ***
-Gets the specified saved search from the Log Analytics workspace.
+Gets a specified saved search from the Log Analytics workspace.

 #### Base Command